Dr. Percy L. Julian High School: Expansion

 The school added 9th Grade in the 2010/2011 school year.
 Julian High School's motto is The pursuit of continuous excellence.

 Confederate legacy

 The school included a plaque dedicated to its former namesake, Robert E. Lee, instructing students to not defame him.

 Renaming

-In 2020 the school district's board of education voted to change the school's name.
+In 2020 the school district's board of education voted to change the school's name from Robert E. Lee High School.

-In November 2022, it was announced that the school would be renamed Dr. Percy L. Julian High School.
+In November 2022, it was announced that the school would be renamed Dr. Percy L. Julian High School after Percy Lavon Julian.

 Sports

-The Generals represent the school in ASHAA sporting competitions.
+The Phoenix represent the school in ASHAA sporting competitions.
 During the 2005–2006 and 2007–2008 school years the Generals Cheerleaders won the Cheersport National Championship.
+In August 2023, the school mascot was changed to a phoenix.